signedXNOR/b2c/README.md

 Made with raylib.

 ## What it does
-It takes raw byte data through standard input, whether typed in manually or piped in, assigns each byte to a red, green or blue value (alpha channel is permanently at 255), those become pixels in an array which becomes an image written to the disk.
+It takes raw byte data through standard input, whether typed in manually or piped in, assigns each byte to a red, green or blue channel (alpha channel is permanently at 255), those become pixels in an array which becomes an image written to the disk.

 ## How to use it
 stdin.